socialskeptic/sainsburys/README.md

 ## Unit Testing
 1. For Unit tests you must update the $hostname variable at the top of sainsburys/test/Base.php to your virtual hostname. eg http://www.example.com/
-2. Open terminal and change director to the base folder /sainsburys and run the required command below:
+2. Open terminal and change directory to the base folder /sainsburys and run the required command below:

 ### If you have phpunit installed globally you can run: